2014 Research Excellence Awards: Eligibility and guidelines

 - At least one, but no more than three, external letters of support should be included in the materials submitted for consideration.
 External letters of support provide reviewers with helpful insights about the contribution of the research accomplishments to the discipline and society.

-NOTE: Please be aware that reviewers are colleagues with expertise in diverse scholarly fields.
+- Note: Please be aware that reviewers are colleagues with expertise in diverse scholarly fields.
 It is important to address each nominee's achievements with information clarifying how the work qualifies as outstanding in the particular discipline represented.
-(For example, scholarly activity in fine arts may be judged in quite different terms from scholarship in Physics.)
+(For example, scholarly activity in fine arts may be judged in different terms from scholarship in the sciences.)

 Each recipient will be given a monetary award and a plaque.

 - Interdisciplinary Team Award, $5,000 (to be divided among the members as the team or PI/team leader feels is appropriate; if the team includes researchers from other institutions, including them in the award is at the discretion of the team or the PI/team leader)

 - Intellectual Property Award, $2,500 (if more than one researcher is involved, the winners will split this amount)